bracesoftware/DETUtils-Old/d_discordcmd.md

-# d_discordutils.inc
+# d_discordcmd.inc
-Discord Utils - A library which is basically an extension to the Discord Connector plugin, providing more functions and callbacks.
+Discord Commands - A library which provides creation of Discord text and slash commands.

 [Go back to home page...](README.md)